 Active Directory Lightweight Directory Services (AD LDS) is designed more to run software rather than to run domains so it not a replacement for Active Directory Domain Services (AD DS).
-It can run on a computer that is in a workgroup, does not require DNS and also can run on client operating systems like Windows workstations.
+It can run on a computer that is in a workgroup, does not require DNS, and also can run on client operating systems like Windows workstations.
 For this reason, it is a good choice for application support and for testing.
+Please see the following link.

 Simply put LDAP (Lightweight Directory Access Protocol) is an application protocol for querying and modifying items in directory service providers like Active Directory that provides authentication, group policy, and other services in a Windows environment while LDAP (Lightweight Directory Access Protocol) is an application protocol for querying and modifying items in directory service.